sjoerdvankreel/firefly-synth-2/static/Manual.md

 So basically this means FF2 will up-front allocate memory for whatever was saved with the session,<br/>
 on-demand allocate (may glitch) any memory for features turned on during the session,<br/>
-and never release what was already allocated.
+and never release what was already allocated.<br/>
 If you need to reclaim memory for a now-unused-feature, need to save and reload the session.

 # GUI Top section
 Contains everything that is not directly related to generating audio.